performanceArtist/slider-plugin/README.md

 ### Model

 The main concern of the model is to store values which represent slider's state.
 It also has some validation logic.
-For instance, if you try setting `max` to a string, the action will fail.
+For instance, if you try setting `max` to a random string, the action will fail.
 You'll get an error message in console instead.

 Here are the value constraints:

 * `value`, `min`, `max` and `step` should be numbers.
 * `showBubble`, `showStep` and `horizontal` should be booleans.
-* `value` should be a positive number lying between zero and `min`-`max` difference.
-If it goes out of bounds, it'll be rounded to zero or `max`.
+* `value` should be a number lying between `min` and `max`.
+If it goes out of bounds, it'll be rounded to `min` or `max` respectively.
 Otherwise it is rounded to the nearest value divisible by `step`.
 * `min` should be less than `max`.
 * `max` should be more than `min`.
 * `step` should be positive, `min` and `max` difference should be divisible by it.